Burton upon Trent: Administrative history

 In 1891 the council was given the former St Paul's Institute and Liberal Club on King Edward Place, which had been built in 1878.
 They substantially extended the building to serve as their headquarters, renaming it Town Hall.

 Burton was elevated to become a county borough in 1901, making it independent from Staffordshire County Council, having reached the 50,000 population required.
 It never substantially exceeded the population of 50,000, and with a population of 50,201 in the 1971 census it was the second smallest county borough in England after Canterbury.
 The Local Government Commission for England recommended in the 1960s that it be demoted to a non-county borough within Staffordshire, but this was not implemented.
-Under the Local Government Act 1972, the town became on 1 April 1974, an unparished area in the new district of East Staffordshire.
+Under the Local Government Act 1972, the town became an unparished area in the new district of East Staffordshire on 1 April 1974.

 The town became entirely parished on 1 April 2003, when the parishes of Anglesey, Brizlincote, Burton, Horninglow and Eton, Shobnall, Stapenhill, and Winshill were created.
 Burton parish itself only covers the town centre, with the other parishes covering various suburbs.
 The urban area now also extends into the adjoining parishes of Branston, Outwoods and Stretton, which had all been outside the pre-1974 county borough.

+Under current local government reorganisation plans, the county council and district council will be abolished and merged into a new South and Mid Staffordshire unitary authority in 2028.

 Geography

-Burton is about 109 mi north west of London, about 30 miles north east of Birmingham, the UK's second largest city and about 23 miles east of the county town Stafford.
+Burton is about 109 mi north west of London, about 30 miles (48 km) north east of Birmingham, the UK's second largest city and about 23 miles east of the county town Stafford.
 It is at the easternmost border of the county of Staffordshire with Derbyshire, its suburbs and the course of the River Trent forming part of the county boundary.
 It is also near the south-eastern terminus of the Trent and Mersey Canal.

 Burton lies within the northern boundary of the National Forest.

 The town centre is on the western bank of the River Trent in a valley bottom; its average elevation is about 50 metres above sea level; the village of Winshill and the suburb of Stapenhill rise to 130 m and 100 m respectively.

 Burton became a centre for the brewing industry due in part to the quality of the local water, which contains a high proportion of dissolved salts, predominantly caused by the gypsum in the surrounding hills.
 This allowed a greater proportion of hops, a natural preservative, to be included in the beer, thereby allowing the beer to be shipped further afield.
 Much of the open land within and around the town is protected from chemical treatment to help preserve this water quality.